Shah Abdul Aziz Dehlavi: Early life and education

 Shah Abdul Aziz was born on 25 Ramadan, 1159 AH same as 11 October 1746 AD in Delhi in the reign of Mughal Emperor Muhammad Shah.
 Aziz was the eldest son of Shah Waliullah Dehlawi.

 Aziz was only 17 years old when Waliullah died.
 He took over as the teacher of Hadith in place of his father.
 He belonged to Hanafi school of thought.
 He was a Muhaddith, Mufassir and Mujtahid.

 Fatwas

 Against British government

 He declared the British Raj of India to be Dar al-Harb and pronounced that it was obligatory upon Muslims to wage war for freedom, liberty, justice and Inquilab against the British government.
 In his Fatwa he wrote that ousting the British should be the main objective; after that, it was legitimate for Muslims to hold the reins of power.
 On its basis, Aziz has been some times viewed as a precursor of the Indian freedom movement.

 Fatwa against Tafazzul Husain Khan

-Aziz declared that the Shia scholar Tafazzul Husain Khan was an apostate (mulhid-i-kamil) because of some of his views.
+Aziz declared that the Shia scholar Tafazzul Husain Kashmiri was an apostate (mulhid-i-kamil) because of some of his views.